-- 2.1 Safeguarding and promoting the welfare of children is defined as: - providing help and support to meet the needs of children as soon as problems emerge. - protecting children from maltreatment, whether that is within or outside the home, including online. - preventing the impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - taking action to enable all children to have the best outcomes - 2.2 .
-It is the responsibility of the School to safeguard and promote the welfare of children.
-Representatives of the whole-school community of pupils, parents, staff and governors will be involved in policy development and review.
+- 2.1 Safeguarding and promoting the welfare of children is defined as: - providing help and support to meet the needs of children as soon as problems emerge. - protecting children from maltreatment, whether that is within or outside the home, including online. - preventing the impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - taking action to enable all children to have the best outcomes of the whole-school community of pupils, parents, staff and governors will be involved in policy development and review.
 The School aims to involve all staff in shaping the school's safeguarding arrangements.